-How high have you ever counted?
-The cool thing is that once you learn 1 through 10 and every set of 10 – that’s 20, 30.
+How high can you count?
+Once you learn 1 through 10 and every set of 10 – that’s 20, 30.
 40, up to 90 and 100 – after that you can make new numbers really easily, starting with 101.
 Then once you reach ten hundreds, or a thousand, you start all over again with 1,001!
-So our friend Ajax L. asked, what’s the highest anyone has bothered to count out loud?
-A guy named Jeremy Harper did count out loud all the way to 1 million back in 2007.
-He started on June 18 and finally finished on September 14; he had to say more than 11,000 numbers a day!
+A guy named Jeremy Harper once counted out loud all the way to 1 million.
+It took almost 3 months, and he said more than 11,000 numbers a day!

 Wee ones: Can you count up to your age?
 Try it!
 How much farther can you go?